-Jeremy, as a software engineer and an expert in LwM2M and as you participate in the Open Mobile Alliance TestFest, what are your thoughts about IoT security?
+Jeremy, as a software engineer at IoTerop, an expert in LwM2M, and as a participant in the Open Mobile Alliance TestFest, what are your thoughts about IoT security?

 Security will be a monumental challenge.
 Connected devices with inadequate security could have critical consequences.
 Future solutions will need far more robust, comprehensive and integrated considering the highly dynamic nature of the IoT ecosystem (hardware, software, networks, etc.) while remaining open and adaptable as an organization continues to evolve.